 Below is a list of frequently asked questions.
 If you cannot find the answer to a question you have please call us at 302-856-3636 so we can help you.

-Generally, the school has 100-110 spaces open for sixth graders.
+Generally, the school has 100-110 spaces open for sixth graders and 40 to 50 for the high school grades.
 Students who do not get in are placed on a waiting list.

 The day to day responsibility of running the school is left to the Executive Directors and the teachers and support personnel.
 A Founding Board planned and developed the academy for approximately three years until the school opened in September of 2000.
 In the Fall of 2000, the newly organized Executive Board of Directors was formed.
 The board includes community members, parents, and a teacher representative.
 Parents are expected to take an active part in the school's activities.

 What is the support system for the staff?